microsoft/AI-Robot-Challenge-Lab/README.md

 1. Login to the [LUIS portal](www.luis.ai).

-    > [!NOTE] Use the same credentials as you used for logging into Azure.
+    > NOTE: Use the same credentials as you used for logging into Azure.
 1. **Scroll down** to the bottom of the welcome page.
 1. Click **Create new app**.
 1. Select **United States** from the country list.